Uncertainty-Aware Pedestrian Trajectory Prediction via Distributional Diffusion: Methodology

-Moreover, we can follow~\cite{song2020denoising} that potentially ``shorten'' the Markovian diffusion process by adding certain Markov jumps simultaneously, as a way to accelerate sampling from diffusion models with a similar surrogate objective.
+Moreover, we could adopt the approach suggested in~\cite{song2020denoising} that ``shorten'' the Markovian diffusion process by adding certain Markov jumps simultaneously, as a way to expedite sampling from diffusion models with a similar surrogate objective.